-Whether decent members of the public found this offensive – this can be established from the reactions of the fans in the surrounding seats
+- Whether decent members of the public found it offensive (this can be established from the reactions of the fans in the surrounding seats)

-It is immaterial whether the player in fact found the chanting offensive – footballers may regard being abused as part and parcel of the game, this however, should not detract from the fact that individuals should be punished
+- It is immaterial whether the player in fact found the chanting offensive – footballers may regard being abused as part and parcel of the game, but this should not detract from the fact that individuals should be punished

-- What is the likely punishment for an offence under the Football Offences Act?
+What are the sanctions on conviction of an offence under the Football Offences Act?

-- Issues dealt with internally by clubs and football authorities
+Can this issue be dealt with internally by football clubs and football authorities?

 Individual clubs and the FA play an important part in dealing with unacceptable conduct at football matches including racial or indecent chanting.
 Both the FA and individual clubs have the power to eject people from stadiums and to ban them from matches under regulations introduced to deal with the problem.

 For example, the FA’s Ground Regulations set out the behaviour which is unacceptable in football stadia and the consequences of discriminatory behaviour, including by ejection from the ground.
 Furthermore, the Football League’s Ground Regulations state that “abuse of a racist, homophobic or discriminatory nature will result in arrest and/or ejection from the ground”.